emmaggie/sample-python-autoreply/README.md

 sample-python-autoreply
 ===

-Simple auto-reply using Python and Tweepy.
-Replies with same Tweet text.
+Basic auto-reply application using Python, Tweepy and NLTK.

 To run this sample code, you'll need to install the following python libraries: